your-tools/tsrc/docs/code-manifesto.md

 # Doc strings and comments

-First off, bad comments are worse that not comments.
+First off, bad comments are worse that no comments.

 However by default, `pylint` mandates that all public functions and methods (those that do not start with underscore) have a doc string.
 This is useful when you write a library, but for the code in `tsrc` this is useless and so we disable this rule in our `pylintrc`.